Vikhram-S/Stress-Manager-Chatbot-Using-ML/README.md

 - Predicts stress level using a trained **RandomForestRegressor** model.
 - Provides tailored suggestions based on the predicted stress level (High, Medium, Low).
 - Includes an intuitive UI, suitable for non-technical users.
-- **Uses IBM LinuxONE Jupyter Lab** for model training and deployment.

 ### **Model Performance**
 The model was trained on a **public dataset from Kaggle**, and performance was evaluated using the following metrics: